internetarchive/iaux-icons/packages/ia-icons/README.md

 * /src/ia-icons.js - Class definitions for each LitElement
 * /src/icons - Place icon SVGs here.
 Convention is to export a Lit-html template
 * /test - unit tests

+## Single Icons

+This package is part of [a monorepo](https://github.com/internetarchive/iaux-icons) that includes a published package for each icon included here.
+Each package includes a raw SVG file, a LitHtml template literal, and a defined custom element created with LitElement.